 Do you want to know more about Daikin Inverter screw and centrifugal chiller solutions for Hospitals?
 Check out how Daikin can provide value for health sector applications: The Tekirdağ City Hospital project

 Inverter compressors in particular can adjust their effort based on the actual building load demand in different times of the year or moments of the day.
-That is one of the most important features to ensure energy-efficiency in a facility like a hospital.
+That is one of the most important features to ensure energy efficiency in a facility like a hospital.

 Variable Water Flow System

 Another aspect that needs to be considered when working on making the HVAC system more efficient is the variation in load demand of the building.
 To make the HVAC system more efficient it is important that the water flow in the HVAC system can vary depending on the actual load demand of the building.
 A Variable Water Flow system is the perfect solution to this need.
 It modulates the quantity of water flowing through the system and ensures that pumps work as efficiently as possible.
-Thus, reduces their impact on energy consumptions.
+Thus, reducing their impact on energy consumption.

 4 - Preventive maintenance and reliability

 When it comes to reliability hospital HVAC systems are very demanding.
-HVAC systems are responsible for keeping high indoor air quality and providing safe temperatures occupants.
+HVAC systems are responsible for keeping high indoor air quality and providing safe temperatures for occupants.
 Hence, preventive maintenance is crucial as downtime can be a huge problem for patients and have high costs.
 Repairing problems right away to minimize downtime and being able to effectively schedule preventive maintenance actions is critical for safe operations in a hospital environment.

 For these reasons an advanced monitoring tool such as Daikin on Site (DoS) is fundamental.
 Being able to rely on a tool providing information with a great level of detail is extremely important for plant owners.
 It allows them to plan preventive actions based on real data.
-So, it allows to avoid extra costs associated with breakdowns and downtime.
+So, it allows us to avoid extra costs associated with breakdowns and downtime.

 Here you can find a video describing how DoS can provide value for facility managers.